malla007/ocarp-aug/README.md

                       └── pic2.jpg
 <h3>Image Size</h3>
 <ul>
   <li>The height and width of the images and masks should be the same.
-Eg. 256x256</li>
+Eg. 256 x 256</li>
 </ul>

 **Note : The library provides additional functionality to restructure and resize the dataset.
 It is available <a href = "restructure.py">here</a>.**